“With arches, walls, domes built of earth, air, water and fire, you can build almost anything!” Nadar Khalili

 Activity 4 – dimension adobe

-Adobe material can be used to form buildings in multiple ways.
+Adobe material can be used to form objects like benches and walls and buildings in multiple ways.
 The two most common construction methods are the superadobe and abode bricks.
 First draw and dimension a typical adobe brick.
 Then draw and dimension a superadobe brick.
 Create two drawings for a building using each type: one superadobe and one adobe brick construction.
 Draw the plan for a one room, one story adobe structure.
 (You can add a typical bed, table and chairs, and a kitchen area as well in plan and section).
 Add dimensions of your adobe house based on how many adobe bricks wide, long and tall it will be.
 Consider painting the outside of the houses you have designed.
 What colors will you choose.
 Will you add decorations?
 Label your drawings!

 You are an adobe designer!

 Activity 5 – design adobe

 Visit Emergency Shelter Village and study the structure of adobe buildings.
 Take notes on the structure and use of adobe.
 Think about how these buildings can be quickly designed and created.
 A roof above your head is a basic, universal human need.
 In today’s world, more than 100 million people do not have a roof above their head.
 Poverty, war, and natural disasters have made homes almost impossible for those 100 million.
 An expedient solution for the homeless is the use of adobe construction for shelter.
 Take this knowledge and use it to design an emergency village to shelter homeless populations in times of migration, emergency, or natural disaster displacement.

 - Adobe becomes strongest when it is _____.